Payment options

 ohioezpass.com accepts all four major card networks for funding your account, either a one-time top-up or auto-replenishment when the balance drops below $25.
 Apple Pay and Google Pay supported in the modern portal.

 The Ohio Turnpike Customer Service Center accepts Visa, Mastercard, Discover and Amex online for invoice payment.
-Pay before the 30-day due date to avoid the $5 administrative add-on.
+Pay by the due date to avoid the $5 add-on.
 Phone payment by card is also available.

 What rate do you pay with a card?